iapyeh/sshscript/syntax.md

 $ls -l f'{path}'
 $@{cmd} -l f'{path}'
 # Both yield unpredictable results.
+# This rule also applies to commands in r-string.
 ```

 You can get the command’s exit code by $.exitcode.